AndriiHeonia/hull/README.md

 If you want to get involved with Hull.js development, just use <a href="https://guides.github.com/introduction/flow/index.html" target="_blank">github flow</a> and feel free to contribute!

+## TODO

+* implement algorithm from <a href="http://www.it.uu.se/edu/course/homepage/projektTDB/ht13/project10/Project-10-report.pdf" target="_blank">this</a> paper ([https://github.com/AndreyGeonya/hull/tree/speedup](speedup) branch and test it.
+It should be faster than current algo;
+* write more real world examples (may be as an article);
+* think about parallelisation of the calcs (on GPU or CPU).

 ## Changelog

 * 0.0.1 — 06.09.2014